jbk2/the-odin-project/cs/knights_travails/readme.md

 2. reject moves which were out of the chess board's bounds and add remaining valid moves, with knowledge of their parent, to a queue(Board#valid_knights_moves).
 3. check queue for presence of end_value (Board#knight_moves & #check), if found count and return move parent hierarchy to start coordinate, if not found return to step 1.

-## Comments, limitations and refactoring thouhgts
+## Comments, limitations and refactoring thoughts

 Using TDD I built method by method.
 On reaching the stage of storing the valid moves in a queue and considering the need to store a move's parental hierarchy I chose to simply store the move and its parent's coordinate as 2 arrays nested inside another array, e.g. [[4,5], [3,3]].
 Though a simple concept it results in undesirably deeply nested array data structure.
 On further consideration creation of a tree, with upto x8 children per node, with each node holding a parent variable, would be a neater data construct.